digitalbazaar/bedrock-hello-world/README.md

 # bedrock-hello-world
-bedrock hello world example project
+Bedrock hello world example project.

-##Hello World Example
+## Hello World Example

 To start, we must create a file, package.json, to setup our environment.